 Where a beneficiary is entitled to unspecified amounts, this will not be sufficient to create a specific entitlement.

 all of the trust income

 the balance of the trust income

-The reason why such distributions are not sufficient to give rise to a specific entitlement is because the entitlements have not been recorded in their character with reference to the capital gain or franked distribution.
-It does not matter that the entitlement includes the capital gain or franked distribution.
+The reason such distributions are not sufficient to give rise to a specific entitlement is that the entitlements have not been recorded in their character regarding the capital gain or franked distribution.
+It does not matter that the entitlement includes capital gain or franked distribution.

 Requirements for valid trustee distribution resolutions

 A trustee of a trust must prepare and document a resolution to distribute the income of a trust on or before the year of the relevant financial year.